louiemc/diceGame/README.md

 Dice game

-This will be a game that will incorporate HTML and JS.
+This will be a game that will incorporate HTML and JavaScript.

-## What The Player Will Have
+## How to Play

-The player (you) will be 2 dice.
-The computer will have two dice.
-If your dice match with the computer's dice, you will win.
+Click the "Start" button.
+The computer's dice total and the player's dice total will appear on the screen (and console).
+The winner will be determined by who has the higher total.

-### The Prize?
+### The Winner's Prize?

 Satisfaction 🤷🏻‍♀️